 Fomenko’s opponents definitely have a point in saying that Ukraine’s style of play may be obsolete and lacks imagination, but we only need to take one look at team’s results over the last few years and see that it works.
 Zbirna has established themselves as one of strongest defensive sides in Europe, conceding mere five goals in 12 Euro 2021 qualifiers, if we also count the play-off games vs Slovenia.

 The rock-solid defence is just the foundation and Ukraine can be very dangerous when in possession, whether they line up in 4-2-3-1 or 4-3-3, despite the fact that the team do not take too many risks going forward.
 But, with both Andriy Yarmolenko and Yevhen Konoplyanka cutting inside from the wings to devastating effect and capable of creating chances out of thin air, Zbirna has the potential to strike fear into opposition defenders.

-The return of Roman “Ukrainian Rooney” Zozulya will offer the team a new dimension when going forward, as Fomenko can now count on target man Yevhen Seleznyov, who returns to the squad, and Zozulya, a modern forward who can move between the lines and also create chances for his teammates.
+The return of Roman “Ukrainian Rooney” Zozulya will offer the team a new dimension when going forward, as Fomenko can now count on two impressive target met Artem Kravets and Yevhen Seleznyov, provided the latter is forgiven for moving to Russia, and Zozulya, a modern forward who can move between the lines and also create chances for his teammates.

 The reality is Ukraine have failed to score a single goal in four matches against top two sides in the group, but one should not forget that they created a host of clear-cut chances in both matches vs star-studded Spain and were very unfortunate not to get anything from those games.
 It has to be noted that the team are over-reliant on star players Konoplyanka and Yarmolenko, while first choice keeper Andriy Pyatov appears to be past his prime.
 The lack of experience at major tournaments could also prove an issue, but it would appear that strengths far outweigh the weaknesses at the moment.